3dgeo-heidelberg/etrainee/course/module0/teaching_manual/forking.md

 you can do so by creating a pull request from this repository to your forked repository, or use the syncing offered by GitHub.

-## Fork the repository
+## Set up the course fork

+1.**Create a fork** of the original etrainee respotitory, choose an appropriate name according to your needs as it's going to be publicly visible.
 A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project and without being affected by the changes made in the original project.

-1. **Create a fork** of the original etrainee respotitory, choose an appropriate name according to your needs as it's going to be publicly visible.

 <p align="center">
 <img src="media/fork.jpg" title="Fork" alt="Figure 1" width="600"/>